ruke1ire/ThanosSnapper/README.md

 # ThanosSnapper

 ![gif](https://github.com/ruke1ire/ThanosSnapper/blob/main/movie.gif "Thanos Snapper")
-> RGB videos used dependent and all videos used "division" of 10
+> Independent rgb with division with division = 10 was used for colored videos.
+Greyscale video also used a division of 10.
 ---

 This project was created to fulfill my curiosity after a shower thought/hypothesis that: